Jesse205/VCFGeneratorLiteForTkinterTEST/README.md

 1. Go to the [Release][ReleaseInGitee] to download and run the installation program (file name is usually `VCFGenerator_<Version>_<PythonVersion>_<Architecture>_64bit_setup.exe`).
-2. Open APP;
+2. Open the app.
 3. Copy the name and phone number in the format of `Name PhoneNumber` on each line into the editing box below;
     ```text
     Hardy Buck 13445467890
     Alva Mackintosh 13554678907
     Hobart Baker 13645436748
     ```
-4. Click "生成" (Generate), select a path to save the file;
+4. Click "生成" (Generate), select a path to save the file.
-5. Copy the generated VCF file to your phone, select "Contacts" when opening the file, and then follow the prompts;
+5. Copy the generated VCF file to your phone, select "Contacts" when opening the file, and then follow the prompts.
-6. Wait for import to complete.
+6. Wait for the import to complete.

 > [!NOTE]
 >